gk646/magique/CONTRIBUTING.md

+## Contributing to `magique`

+Iam very happy about any contributions, specifically:

+- Improving the documentation in the wiki or in the source files
+- Reviewing code and fixing mistakes (leaks, rare bugs)
+- Improving performance or usability of existing code
+- Adding new features and completely new modules

+Everything besides new features will likely be merged instantly after review.

+### Contributing New Features

+If you want to contribute a new feature the following points can help you shape it into magique:

+- Is the new feature highly usable
+    - This means intuitive, logical and clearly formulated
+    - Can be more complex if it's optional and not central
+- Does the new feature solve a new problem
+    - Make sure it's not already solved
+- Is the new feature in a state that it won't be replaced soon
+    - The feature and its use cases should be evaluated from different angles

+Drafts and suggestions are very welcome all the time!

 ### Folder structure

 #### src/

-All sub folders should only contain implementation files of their public interface header.
-E.g. magique/core/Core.h -> src/core/Core.cpp.
-If the include folder has a subfolder so should the implementation e.g magique/assets/types -> src/assets/types
+All sub folders should only contain implementation files of their public interface header:

-Three exceptions:

-- The root can contain folders for other files
+- `magique/core/Core.h -> src/core/Core.cpp`

+If the include folder has a subfolder the implementation avoids this:

-- CMakeLists.txt
+- `magique/assets/types/Playlist.h -> src/assets/Playlist.cpp`
-- internal module can be more chaotic

-The folders should follow a specific naming convention:
+This is to avoid confusion with other folders in the source directory.

+Other than implementation files the source directory should only contain select folders:

-- headers: Contains headers that help with the implementation of the source files
+- **headers**: Contains headers that help with the implementation of the source files

-Other than that choose a descriptive name based on their function.
-Existing ones: systems, globals, datastructures
+**Exception**: src/internal is also the place to put all internal code used throughout the modules and has multiple folders

 ### Include style

+#### For implementation files
 The include order and style is the following:

 - 1: third-party or STL includes with `<..>`